Set in Python (1)

 *Memos:

-• My post explains the useful functions for a set (1).
+• My post explains set functions (1).

-• My post explains the useful functions for a set (2).
+• My post explains set functions (2).

 • My post explains the shallow copy of the set with a tuple.